Vectorized/solady/docs/tokens/erc20.md

 Solady's ERC20 token implementation is an opinionated and highly optimized implementation of the [ERC20 standard](https://eips.ethereum.org/EIPS/eip-20).
 It also inherits the [ERC2612 standard](https://eips.ethereum.org/EIPS/eip-2612) which enables permit-based approvals.

-## Important things to note
+## Things to note

-1. The ERC20 standard does not impose any restriction on the addresses and amounts used.
+- The ERC20 standard does not impose any restriction on the addresses and amounts used.
 As such, this implementation **WILL NOT** revert for the following:

     - mint to the zero address
     - transfer to and from the zero address